ButinVladimir/cyberiada/ROADMAP.md

 ### Damage

 Damage is used in combat.
 Each time someone receives a hit, damage is selected from certain range, reduced by opponent defense and then applied.
 Damage depends on equipment.
+Melee equpment damage depends on strength.

 ### Critical rate